8 Reasons to Eat Chocolate This Valentine’s Day

 7. Chocolate Boosts Your Brain

-Recent studies have shown that the all-important flavonoids found in dark chocolate accumulate in the areas of your brain responsible for memory and cognition.
-In another study, dark chocolate was shown to increase attention span and improve cognitive abilities.
+The all-important flavonoids found in dark chocolate may accumulate in the areas of your brain responsible for memory and cognition.4 Dark chocolate was also shown to increase attention span and improve cognitive abilities.5

 8. Chocolate Can Contribute to Weight Loss